J-pop: Rokabirī Boom and Wasei pops

-During the 1950s and 60s, many Kayōkyoku groups and singers gained experience performing on US military bases in Japan.
-Around the same time, Yakuza manager Kazuo Taoka reorganized the concert touring industry by treating the performers as professionals.
+During the 1950s and 60s, yakuza manager Kazuo Taoka reorganized the concert touring industry by treating the performers as professionals.
 Many of these performers later became key participants in the J-pop genre.

 In 1956, Japan's rock and roll craze began, due to the country music group known as Kosaka Kazuya and the Wagon Masters; their rendition of Elvis Presley's song "Heartbreak Hotel" helped to fuel the trend.
 The music was called "rockabilly" (or rokabirī) by the Japanese media.
 Performers learned to play the music and translate the lyrics of popular American songs, resulting in the birth of Cover Pops (カヴァーポップス, Kavā poppusu).
 The rockabilly movement would reach its peak when 45,000 people saw the performances by Japanese singers at the first Nichigeki Western Carnival in one week of February 1958.

 Kyu Sakamoto, a fan of Elvis, made his stage début as a member of the band The Drifters at the Nichigeki Western Carnival in 1958.
 His 1961 song "Ue wo Muite Arukō" ("Let's Look Up and Walk"), known in other parts of the world as "Sukiyaki", was released to the United States in 1963.
 It was the first Japanese song to reach the Number One position in the United States, spending four weeks in Cash Box and three weeks in Billboard.
 It also received a gold record for selling one million copies.
 During this period, female duo The Peanuts also became popular, singing a song in the movie Mothra.
 Their songs, such as "Furimukanaide" ("Don't Turn Around") were later covered by Candies on their album Candy Label.
 Artists like Kyu Sakamoto and The Peanuts were called Wasei Pops (和製ポップス, Wasei poppusu).

 After frequently changing members, Chosuke Ikariya re-formed The Drifters in 1964 under the same name.
 At a Beatles concert in 1966, they acted as curtain raisers, but the audience generally objected.
 Eventually, The Drifters became popular in Japan, releasing "Zundoko-Bushi" ("Echoic word tune") in 1969.
 Along with enka singer Keiko Fuji, they won "the award for mass popularity" at the 12th Japan Record Awards in 1970.
 Keiko Fuji's 1970 album Shinjuku no Onna/'Enka no Hoshi' Fuji Keiko no Subete ("Woman in Shinjuku/'Star of Enka' All of Keiko Fuji") established an all-time record in the history of the Japanese Oricon chart by staying in the Number One spot for 20 consecutive weeks.
 The Drifters later came to be known as television personalities and invited idols such as Momoe Yamaguchi and Candies to their television program.